jackyzha0/jackyzha0.github.io/content/posts/DWeb Camp 2023.md

 ---

-This year at DWeb Camp, me and [Spencer Chang](spencerchang.me) hosted a session asking campers to gather their collective imaginations and dreams for what a communally-owned internet could look like.
+This year at DWeb Camp, [Spencer Chang](https://spencerchang.me) and I hosted a session asking campers to gather their collective imaginations and dreams for what a communally-owned internet could look like.

 ![[thoughts/images/dweb2023-workshop.png|500]]*We live on rented land, play according to immutable rules, & create in limited spaces.
 How do we create an internet of communal agency & what does it look like now?*